shinoj-kr/ml-assessment-shinoj-kr/part_b/business_analysis.md

 I would use evaluation metrics like RMSE and MAE to measure prediction accuracy.
 RMSE helps penalize large errors, while MAE provides an easily interpretable average error.
 I would also consider MAPE or weighted MAE to reflect business impact, especially for high-sales stores or key product categories, ensuring the model supports better promotion decisions.

+(b) Feature importance can show that during high-demand periods (like festive seasons), factors such as Month and Event_Type dominate, indicating strong natural demand across customer segments.
+In such cases, promotions like loyalty bonuses are preferred because customers are already willing to spend, and the goal is to retain them and encourage repeat purchases rather than reduce prices.

+In contrast, during low-demand periods, features like Avg_Income_Level and Customer_Segment become more important, showing higher price sensitivity among certain groups.
+This leads to recommendations like flat discounts to stimulate demand.
+I would explain to the marketing team that loyalty bonuses are suggested during peak periods to maximize long-term customer value, while discounts are used during slower periods to drive immediate sales.